-This will apply to a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+This will apply to a 'looked after child' or a child who was previously looked after, including those children who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of adoption, residence, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).